How Much Home Insurance Coverage Do You Really Need?

 How to Calculate Dwelling Coverage (Replacement Cost)

 Market value is what a buyer would pay for your home and land today.
-Replacement cost is what it would actually cost to rebuild your home from the ground up using current materials and labor — and that's what your insurer needs to cover.
+Replacement cost is what it would actually cost to rebuild your home from the ground up using current materials and labor.
+That rebuild figure is what your insurer needs to cover.

 Market Value